nuodb/nuodb-helm-charts/docs/TablePartitionsStorageGroups.md

     nuocmd get storage-groups --db-name demo
 ```

-If [Kubernetes Aware Admin][1] is configured, there will be only one archive associated with the storage group as KAA will automatically remove archives for scaled-down SMs.
+If [Kubernetes Aware Admin][1] is configured, there will be only one archive associated with the storage group as KAA will automatically deprovision archives for scaled-down SMs.

 ```text
 ...